 - Review prescription, diagnosis, patient chart, and identification.

-Radiation Therapists with little to no experience tend to make between $54220 and $65250 while the more experienced ones make over $99020 per year.
+Radiation Therapists with little to no experience tend to make between $56360 and $67490 while the more experienced ones can earn over $102380 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Radiation Therapist is to move to a higher paying state like CA. Right now, the highest paying states for Radiation Therapists are CA, NJ, OR, CT and WA.
+One of the easiest ways to increase your salary as a Radiation Therapist is to move to a higher paying state like CA. Right now, the highest paying states for Radiation Therapists are CA, NJ, OR, CT and WA.

-3 other factors that can increase your salary as A Radiation Therapist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Radiation Therapist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Radiation Therapists what degree they had when they got the job and most of them said they had a Associates degree followed by Bachelors degree.
+We asked other Radiation Therapists what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a Bachelor’s Degree.

 Pros and Cons